Mitigram/docker-compose-build/README.md

 # docker-compose-build

 Using `docker-compose` in dev, but a more complex orchestrator in production?
-This script considers the `docker-compose.yml` file as the single point of truth for build information and will supplement/replace `docker compose build` with `docker build` in order to:
+This script uses the `docker-compose.yml` file to capture building information for your images, but can help out when pushing to several registries or tagging them with a release number (from a GitHub workflow?), for example.
+The script supplements and/or replaces `docker compose build` with `docker build` in order
+to:

 + [Push](#option--b-and-build_builder-variable) the resulting image(s) to their
   registries.